Quick Start

 - Hallucinated Import:

-nonexistent_libisn't a real Python package - Hallucinated API: The API endpoint looks fabricated
+nonexistent_libisn't a real Python package (verified against HashSet of 20+ language package databases) - Hallucinated API: The API endpoint looks fabricated

 - Severity Levels: